FlagHunter01/documentation.frolov.eu/docs/windows/yubikey/gpg-ssh.md

 ```

 !!! warning "Do **NOT** choose to save the changes"
-    It will destroy the key on your computer, anbd it can't be extracted from the Yubikey.
+    It will destroy the key on your computer, and it can't be retrieved from the Yubikey.

 ```bat title="Copy the key to the Yubikey"
 gpg --edit-key name@address.com